 Storage: 16GB (expandable via USB)

-AI Upscaling: Enhances HD to near-4K with machine learning
+AI Upscaling: Enhances HD to near-4K using advanced machine learning algorithms

 Streaming & AI Upscaling